 I’m pretty set on my Canon 6D and will probably be using it for at least another year or two until it starts to wear out and we’ll need to replace it with a new blogging camera.
 Below are 5 other really great cameras that will help you take wonderful photos – for your blog, Instagram page or personal use!
 They’re all at different price points as I know everyone’s budgets are different.

 Sony a7R II: If you have more to spend and still want to stay in the Sony family, consider upgrading from the a7 to the a7R II.
 It boasts the same small size and interchangeable lens, but more power (and thus, better photos!)
+This is the best travel blogging camera to some people as it’s so small!

 Light L16: This is a brand new camera brand on the market that boast 16 different lenses in one camera.
 It’s small, about the size of your phone.
 A friend of mine took this traveling with her in Europe and promised me it takes amazing photos.
 If you’re looking for a lot of lens power without actually carrying around the lenses, consider this camera.
+This made my ‘new brand’ best blogger camera 2018 list.

 Quick Photography Tips For Great Photos!